-While you are waiting for your sauna to preheat, there are a few ways you can prepare for your sauna session.
+While you are waiting for your sauna room to preheat, there are a few ways you can prepare for your sauna bathing session.
 Taking a warm bath/shower or doing some light physical exercises will prepare your body for the sauna session.
 These activities will shorten the amount of time it will take for your body to begin perspiring once you enter the sauna.

 Use your session to relax, meditate, and escape from your everyday stress.
 Enjoy the benefits of your infrared sauna as you detox your body through perspiration.
 Massage areas of the body that ache to relieve sore and tense muscles.
 From time to time, wipe off the excess perspiration to allow for more intense sweating.
 If at any time you feel dizzy, sleepy, or any discomfort, exit the sauna immediately.

 “Once the timer has shut off the sauna, remaining a few extra minutes will allow the body to finish perspiring while cooling off.
 Follow the sauna session with a warm or hot shower, finishing with thirty seconds or more of cold water to close the pores, tone the skin and invigorate the body.
 With patience, the regular practice of cold showers is gradually and incrementally attainable.
-The shocking, blood tingling cold water brings with it a level of exhilaration and renewal that is hard to surpass”. ~ Mary Laredo – Natural News
+The shocking, blood-tingling cold water brings with it a level of exhilaration and renewal that is hard to surpass”. ~ Mary Laredo – Natural News

 Take note that Pure Life Energy Saunas is not a recognized medical entity allowed to diagnose or prescribe any medical treatment or device.
 You can easily find a lot of information on this website and on the internet promoting the benefits of infrared saunas.
 It is recommended to consult with your physician before getting started on an extensive use of an infrared sauna.